Pylons/pyramid/docs/narr/templates.rst

 A Sample Mako Template
 ~~~~~~~~~~~~~~~~~~~~~~

-Here's what a simple :term:`Mako` template used under :mod:`pyramid` might
+Here's what a simple :term:`Mako` template used under :app:`Pyramid` might
 look like:

 .. code-block:: xml